Sleep

 5) Emotional fragility

-Emotional agitation with fragile mood changes, crying spells, irritability, and easily broken sleep.
-Gently nourish Heart (and Spleen), ease constraint, and calms the shen.
-These generally are anxiety-spectrum presentations with insomnia.
+Emotional agitation, fragile mood changes, crying spells, irritability → nourish Heart (and Spleen), ease constraint, calm shen.

 Formulas and evidence snapshots

-Lunalux — mixed onset with heat, agitation, and restless mind and body
+Lunalux — mixed onset with heat, agitation, restless mind/body

-Pattern fit: Liver blood support with gentle heat clearing and blood nourishment for patients who report sleep latency plus waking.
+Pattern fit: Liver blood support with gentle heat-clearing and blood nourishment for both latency and waking.

 Gui Pi Tang (Restore) — falling asleep with rumination

-Pattern fit: Heart and Spleen qi-blood deficiency with overthinking, palpitations, and fatigue.
+Pattern fit: Heart/Spleen qi-blood deficiency with overthinking, palpitations, fatigue.

-Clinic use: helpful when sleep latency is long along with daytime fatigue and cognitive symptoms.
-Works well with morning light and a strict rise time.
+Clinic use: long latency + daytime fatigue/cognitive symptoms; pair with morning light and strict rise time.

 Tian Wang Bu Xin Dan (Cordis) — waking frequently with heat

-Pattern fit: Heart–Kidney yin deficiency with deficiency heat, vexation, palpitations, and dry mouth.
+Pattern fit: Heart–Kidney yin deficiency with deficiency heat, vexation, palpitations, dry mouth.

 Suan Zao Ren Tang (Zizyphus) — difficulty staying asleep with vexation

-Pattern fit: Liver blood deficiency with deficiency heat disturbing the Heart, light sleep with frequent waking, irritability, night sweats, dry mouth or throat.
+Pattern fit: Liver blood deficiency with deficiency heat disturbing Heart; light sleep, frequent waking, irritability, night sweats, dry mouth/throat.

 Er Xian Tang (Equinox) — menopausal insomnia and frequent waking

-Clinic use: helps stabilize sleep continuity in the menopausal transition while addressing heat and night sweats; combine with cooling bedroom strategies.
+Clinic use: stabilize sleep continuity during menopausal transition; combine with cooling bedroom strategies.

 Pattern fit: yin-blood depletion with light second-half sleep and gentle anxiety.

-Clinic use: helpful when patients fall asleep fine but wake pre-dawn and can’t drift back.
+Clinic use: falls asleep fine but wakes pre-dawn and can’t drift back.

-Gan Mai Da Zao Tang (Pax) — Emotional
+Gan Mai Da Zao Tang (Pax) — emotional lability with insomnia

-Clinic use: a common choice when a patient is experiencing high anxiety or emotional fragility short term or long term.
-Can be used morning and evening.
+Clinic use: high anxiety or emotional fragility; can be used morning and evening.

 Clinical pearls by presentation